 Instructions

-- Add rice, water, and cinnamon stick in a large bowl and let it soak overnight at room temperature.
+- In a large bowl, combine rice, water, and a cinnamon stick.
+Let it soak overnight at room temperature.

-- Pour the whole mixture along with maple syrup, vanilla extract, salt, and clove powder into a blender.
-Blend 2-3 times at high speed until completely smooth.
+- Add the soaked mixture, maple syrup, vanilla extract, salt, and clove powder to a blender.
+Blend on high speed until smooth.

 Notes

-- Adjust the sweetness to your taste. → Traditional Mexican horchata is much sweeter than this healthier recipe version.
+- Adjust the Sweetness: Customize the sweetness by adding more maple syrup or sugar to your liking.
+For a traditional touch, stick to white sugar. โ Traditional Mexican horchata is much sweeter than this healthier recipe version.

 Do you also blend the cinnamon sticks used for soaking?
 If so, can I just use ground cinnamon instead?
 I’m not sure my blender could handle cinnamon sticks.